williamboman/eureka/content/jq-slurp.md

 tags=["jq"]
 +++

 `jq --slurp` conflates multiple JSON document inputs into a single array.
-This allow you to run a `jq` filter only once for all inputs, instead of once _per document_.
+This allows you to run a `jq` filter only once for all inputs, instead of once _per document_.

 <!-- more -->